CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 It's important to make sure that the password for each local administrator account is not only secure, but unique.
 This makes it more difficult for an attacker to move from one compromised IT system to the next.

-With the LAPS (Local Administrator Password Solution) tool available for free at Microsoft, it is possible to automatically manage secure local administrator accounts via AD.
+With the LAPS (Local Administrator Password Solution) tool available for free at Microsoft, it is possible to automatically manage secure local administrator accounts by AD.
 Its use is highly recommended if a third-party solution is not already available.

 ** Training ** by administrators